What are the ties that connect and hold us together?

 ⇒ Feel free to add your note about this post or view others’ thoughts by clicking “Leave a Comment / Comments,” below.

-⇒ For information about purchasing this artwork, contact Janet Fox.
+⇒ For information about commissioning a similar artwork, contact Janet Fox.